chanzuckerberg/miniwdl/docs/runner_reference.md

 * If needed, the `miniwdl localize` subcommand can **"prime" the local cache** with URIs found in a given JSON input template (or a simple list of URIs) before actually running any workflow.
 * With the cache enabled in configuration, `--no-cache` disables it for one run.

-## Task call cache
+## Call cache

-Miniwdl can cache task outputs to be  reused by subsequent repeat calls, keyed by digests of the task source code and input values.

-The cache functionality must be enabled in the configuration; the relevant options are listed in the [`default.cfg`](https://github.com/chanzuckerberg/miniwdl/blob/main/WDL/runtime/config_templates/default.cfg) template, ``[call_cache]`` section.
+Miniwdl can cache task & workflow outputs, reusing them for repeat calls with the same inputs, for example while debugging an intermediate task or sub-workflow, or resuming from a transient error.
+This functionality must be enabled in the configuration; the relevant options are listed in the [`default.cfg`](https://github.com/chanzuckerberg/miniwdl/blob/main/WDL/runtime/config_templates/default.cfg) template, ``[call_cache]`` section.
 A minimal configuration might include:

 ```
 [call_cache]